flutter/website/src/docs/get-started/install/_get-sdk-win.md

 ## Get the Flutter SDK

+{% comment %}
+sz: For now, don't use these instructions.
+As Tim S reported:
+I did a bit of digging, and it seems as if what's going on is that 7-Zip does not unpack hidden directories by default, which leaves the Flutter install in a broken state.
+Eventually, we'll have an Installer for windows, but for now use "git clone".
  1. Download the following installation bundle to get the latest
     {{site.sdk.channel}} release of the Flutter SDK: